sanjanb/langchain/about.md

 # About This Site

-This site is a focused learning hub for practitioners who want a structured, foundation-first path into Generative AI,especially building real applications with LangChain and modern LLM tooling.
+This site is a focused learning hub for practitioners who want a structured, foundation-first path into Generative AI—especially building real applications with LangChain and modern LLM tooling.
 The goal is to help learners develop precise conceptual language, internalize core abstractions, and build production-minded systems step by step.

 </div>